Press secretary Sarah Sanders says she was told to leave restaurant

 "Bigotry.
 On the menu at Red Hen Restaurant in Lexington VA.
 Or you can ask for the 'Hate Plate,'" Huckabee said in a tweet, quickly generating 2,000 replies in about 30 minutes.
 "And appetizers are 'small plates for small minds.'"

-On Yelp, a reviewer of the restaurant from Los Angeles wrote: "Don't eat here if you're a Republican, wearing a MAGA hat or a patriot."
+On Yelp, a responder from Los Angeles wrote: "Don't eat here if you're a Republican, wearing a MAGA hat or a patriot."

 "12/10 would recommend.
 Bonus: this place is run by management who stuck up for their beliefs and who are true Americans.
-THANK YOU!!!!" said a reviewer from Commerce City, Colorado.
+THANK YOU!!!!" said a comment from Commerce City, Colorado.

+Politically, the town is a spot of blue in a sea of red.
+It sided with Democratic nominee Hillary Clinton in the 2016 presidential election, 61.8 percent to 31.3 percent.
+It's the county seat of Rockbridge County, which went with Trump by a similar margin.
+And it is home to Virginia Military Institute and Washington and Lee University.

+Tom Lomax, a local business owner, brought flowers to the restaurant Saturday afternoon as a show of support.
+He called Wilkinson, a "force of nature" and "one of the biggest drivers of the downtown."

 The separation of families trying to enter the U.S. at the southern border has intensified political differences and passions that were already at elevated levels during the Trump presidency.